 Communication in Conflict and Intervention

 The role of communication, and in particular the mass media, in various types of conflict and the uses of communication-based strategies in the intervention, arbitration and mediation of those conflicts.
-Prerequisite: 60 units including CMNS 110 and 130.
+Prerequisite: 60 units including CMNS 110 and 130, with a minimum grade of C-.
 Recommended: CMNS 247 and 362.

 Globalization and Media